Genius Referrals

 Not only that, but planting a tree for successfully referring a friend is a worthy cause.

-When customers share their unique referral offer, it'll naturally segway into discussing the brands passion for sustainability and veganism.
+When customers share their unique referral offer, it'll naturally segway into discussing the brand's passion for sustainability and veganism.
 This makes it easy for brand advocates to convince their friends and family to sell your product.

 2. Choose an incentive